Troponin TestTroponin

 Throughout the Test

-If you are in the emergency room or your healthcare provider’s office, you will have a band wrapped around your arm, just a few inches above the vein that will be punctured for your troponin test.
-The skin will be cleaned, and a needle will be placed to collect the blood sample.
-After a few minutes, the band and the needle will be removed.
+In the ER or your healthcare provider’s office, a band is tied around your upper arm a few inches above the vein which is poked to draw a blood sample for the troponin test.
+How this test is performedThe skin is cleaned and a needle will be inserted to draw the blood It will take a few minutes to lose the band and also the needle.

-Sometimes, if you are in the emergency room or staying as an inpatient in the hospital, a intravenous (IV, in a vein) line will be placed in one of your veins so that blood can be collected as necessary.
+Sometimes, if you are in the emergency room or staying as an inpatient in the hospital, an intravenous (IV, in a vein) line will be placed in one of your veins so that blood can be collected as necessary.
 This prevents the need for repeated punctures.

 The blood sample for your troponin test might be collected using your IV if you already have one in place.